Leochan6/figma-magireco/README.md

 2. Available values for each field are automatically filled in and available for selection for easy creation.
 3. Update an existing Character Display if a mistake was made or as you progress though the game.
 4. Copy the properties of an existing Character Display to create a new or update an existing one.
-5. Automatic placement of newly create Character Displays with respect to the selected Character Display or parent Frame.
+5. Automatic placement of newly created Character Displays with respect to the selected Character Display or parent Frame.
 6. Convert copied Character Display frames from one file to another file to work with the new file.

 ## Usage